 "My heart got stuck as well," joked Tachis.

 Many shows and one wedding later, the two have proven to be successful partners, both on the stage and in life.
 "Taking Steps," which opened Jan.
-17 at the Pear Theatre, is their eighth production together, and their first as newlyweds.
+17 at Mountain View's Pear Theatre, is their eighth production together, and their first as newlyweds.

-After dropping off Hamilton, their 10-year-old Chihuahua mix, with Rahamim's parents before a long night of rehearsal, the pair met with the Weekly over tea and hot cocoa to discuss their love of the stage — and each other.
+After dropping off Hamilton, their 10-year-old Chihuahua mix, with Rahamim's parents before a long night of rehearsal, the pair met with the Weekly over tea and hot cocoa to discuss their love of theater -- and each other.

 "That was a really wild experience," Rahamim said, of the rewarding but demanding project.
 "It's a lot of work, and there's a lot of pieces flying in every direction."